polina-nn/news/README.md

 │ │
 │ _scripts/ # One request for each endpoint
 │ │
-│ _requests/ # Many requests for some endpoints
+│ _scripts_error/ # Some requests for testing error codes
 │ │
+│ _requests/ # Many requests for get news endpoints (use filters & sort & limit & offset)
+│ │
 │ app/
 │ │
 │ ├── Main.hs
 │ ├── MainBase64.hs # Convert file from png to base64
-│ ├── MainCR.hs     # Generate hash for password
+│ ├── MainCR.hs     # Generate hash for password, token key
 │ │
 │ src/
 │ │